bytescale/bytescale-javascript-sdk/README.md

 ### Cropping Images

-This example assumes you'll be collecting the crop geometry  using a client-side UI component that you have built.
+This example assumes you'll be collecting crop geometry from the user (i.e. through a UI component you've built).

 This code works by uploading the original image to Upload.io, and then uploading the crop dimensions as a secondary metadata file.
 When the metadata file is downloaded via an image transformation (created on Upload.io) the output will be the cropped image.